NWWayward/NWWayward.github.io/_orgs/TWoSaM.md

 Effect: You create a cloud of Kikaichu that encompasses the listed Area.
 While this Cloud exists, you take a -CHA/20 penalty to Chakra rolls when using non-Aburame Clan Jutsu.

-The Swarm has CHA*6 Vitality and takes only half damage from Single Target attacks and Area of Effect attacks that do not fully encompass the Swarm's Area.
+The Swarm has CHA*6 Vitality and takes only half damage from Single Target attacks, which are treated the same as if the swarm had blocked for interactions (though they do not get block's damage reduction); Area of Effect attacks that do not fully encompass the Swarm's Area are also halved.
 The Swarm is immune to non-damaging effects, except as specifically stated.
 Ignite affects the Swarm, using its Vitality and the Aburame's other Stats.
 Effects that push or move a target also work on the Swarm.
 If Swarm would logically be pushed in multiple directions (such as Wind God's Breath while inside the Swarm) then the user of that effect chooses the direction.
 If the attack is not an Area of Effect that fully encompasses the Swarm's Area, then they only suffer half of the Ignite or Knockback effect.
 At 0 Vitality the Swarm disperses, this Jutsu ends, and this Jutsu may not be used again until the Swarm recovers some Vitality.

 Kikaichu may be communicated with out to a range of CHA/5 yards through minor fluctuations in the Host's Chakra.
 Kikaichu can operate beyond that range, and are surprisingly intelligent; but they may not receive new orders and will die after 24 Hours away from their Host.
 Kikaichu always know the distance and direction to their Host.